VaLeXaR/wp-multilang/readme.txt

 = 1.4.0 =
 + add support comments and user fields
 + add support ACF widget fields
 + add check for ACF fields.
-Field translate only if it is in config.
+Field translate only if object type is in config.
 Support all object types.
 + add filter for disable load vendor scripts
 + add check for meta fields
+* add filter for disable ACF field
 * fix redirect for disable browser cookie

 = 1.3.8 =